Weighted blade arrangements and the positive tropical Grassmannian: Hypersimplicial Blade complex

 for integers $m = 0,1,\ldots, n-(k-2)$.

 \end{defn} Denote by

 the set of $\beta^{(L)}_{ij}$ such that $\pi^{(L)}_{ij} \not=0$ in the linear combination.

-\begin{rem} Also of interest is the more subtle ``master'' space which is obtained by gluing together the spaces $\mathfrak{B}^\bullet_{k,n}(\alpha)$ as $\alpha$ varies over all cyclic orders.
+\begin{rem} Also of interest is the more subtle ``master'' space which is obtained from the spaces $\mathfrak{B}^\bullet_{k,n}(\alpha)$ as $\alpha$ varies over all cyclic orders.
 This is nontrivial: geometrically this is because a positroidal subdivision can be $\alpha$-planar with respect to several different $\alpha$'s!

 Here the distinguished elements, which are in bijection with multi-split matroidal subdivisions, were enumerated in Corollary \ref{cor:hypersimplicial blades count}: they are counted by the Eulerian numbers $A_{k-1,n-1}$. \end{rem}